-Take a look at our other large foliage plants:
+Take a look at some of our large foliage plants:

-Also known as Closet Plants, Peace Lilies are one of the most popular houseplants available.
+These striking plants, also known as Closet Plants, are some of the most popular houseplants around.
 With beautifully crisp white blooms and dark green, waxy leaves, they are relatively easy to look after.

-Peace Lilies thrive best in a location that has indirect sunlight.
+Peace Lilies love a spot that has indirect sunlight.
 It’s important to make sure it has a good supply of water every few days as they are very thirsty.
 An easy way to spot when they need more water is when their leaves start drooping.
 However, you shouldn’t let them stand in water as this can rot the roots and kill the lily.
 Moderation is key.

 The growing seasons for Peace Lilies are spring and summer and if well cared for, they will bloom twice a year.
 Peace Lilies will often need repotting to a larger pot so that their roots can spread, encouraging the plant to grow even bigger.

 Take a look at our other flowering plants:

 Cacti plants are peppered with spines and prickles and come in a huge variety of shapes, sizes and colours.
 Try grouping three or four together to create a display.

 Despite their hardy appearance, cacti still require nourishment and nutrients.
 As cacti come from a hot, dry climate with minimal rain, they can easily be drowned if they take on too much water.
 Spray the surface of the soil to keep it moist and let the water drain away before you water again.

 It is important that cacti are able to get sunlight for at least part of the day, which is especially true for those cacti that sprout flowers.

 Originating from a warm, dry climate, a succulent plant has thick, fleshy leaves which retain the water.